 Types of Events

-Table Reservation: a table reservation is a daily or multi-day reservation for an RSO to secure a table generally used for recruiting new members and advertising/promoting events or programs sponsored by the RSO.
+Table Reservation: a table reservation is a daily or multi-day reservation for a Fraternity/Sorority to secure a table generally used for recruiting new members and advertising/promoting events or programs sponsored by the Organization.
 Event Planning Forms are not needed for this type of event.

 Meeting: a regular meeting held to complete the business of the organization in which there is generally no set-up requirements or outside speakers.
 Event Planning Forms are not needed for this type of event.

-Table Reservation with Fundraising: a table reservation with fundraising is a daily or multi-day reservation for an RSO for the purpose of raising money, either for the organization or for a charitable organization.
-Food cannot be sold as part of an RSOa fundraiser.
+Table Reservation with Fundraising: a table reservation with fundraising is a daily or multi-day reservation for a Fraternity/Sorority for the purpose of raising money, either for the organization or for a charitable organization.
+Food cannot be sold as part of a fundraiser.
 An Event Planning form is required for all Table Reservations with Fundraising.

 Event: an Event is a reservation for a program, workshop, training session, fundraisers, speakers, lectures etc., which generally require a room set-up and may include catering.
 An Event Planning form is required for all Events on or off campus.
 If an outside caterer is used, a contract must be submitted with the Event Registration Form.